The Gist: A magnetic and delicious sports romance that breathes life into the bad boy trope.

 In Conclusion

-But, despite the aspects of the book that impeded a 5-star rating, there are so many great scenes in The Lie that are the epitome of romantic.
+But, despite the aspects of the book that impeded a 5-star rating, there are so many great scenes in The Lie that are the epitome of romance.
 No spoilers, but I’m thinking of a key scene at the end of the book.

 I’m so happy Karla Sorensen decided to continue writing in the Washington Wolves series!
 The latest spin-off is looking to be as good as The Ward Sisters.
 I can’t wait until Faith’s sister’s book!